 - In 1989, her father died of cancer.

-- Author Deepti Priya Mehrotra wrote a book on Sharmila’s life- Burning Bright: Irom Sharmila and the Struggle for Peace in Manipur.
+- Author Deepti Priya Mehrotra has written a book on Sharmila’s life- Burning Bright: Irom Sharmila and the Struggle for Peace in Manipur.

-- After reading the book written on the struggle of Sharmila’s life, Desmond Coutinho, a British origin Indian man felt in love with Sharmila and wrote letters to her.
-Sharmila confessed that she is in love with Desmond Coutinho and they are planning to get married after the end of her fast, which they did on 17 August 2017 under the Special Marriage Act.
+- After reading the book written on the struggle of Sharmila’s life, Desmond Coutinho, a British citizen, fell in love with Sharmila and wrote letters to her.
+Sharmila confessed that she was in love with Desmond Coutinho and they were planning to get married after the end of her fast, which they did on 17 August 2017 under the Special Marriage Act.
 Both are living in Kodaikanal in Tamil Nadu.

 - She considers Mahatma Gandhi as her idol.